 Rufus has served in various capacities with the OIP from its inception in December 1990.
 In addition, he has served as Treasurer General (CFO) of the Missionary Oblates of Mary Immaculate, overseeing the financial affairs of the order and its commitments in more than 65 countries.
 He has received graduate degrees in Economics, Educational Administration, and Theology.
 His terminal degree (JD) is from Stanford University.

 Fr.
-Augusto is an Argentine RC Priest from the Diocese of San Isidro, Buenos Aires.
-He is currently working as Responsible of Development and Faith at the Dicastery for Integral Human Development of the Vatican.
-Former theological adviser to CAFOD (UK), he is an Honorary Fellow at Durham University, Roehampton University and Stellenbosh University.
-Trained as a lawyer and moral theologian in Argentina, he holds a Masters in Wellbeing and Human Development (University of Bath, 2009-10), a PhD in Theology (Roehampton University, London 2010-2014), and has been a post-doctoral research fellow at Margaret Beaufort Institute, University of Cambridge (2013-2014).
+Augusto is an Argentine Roman Catholic priest from the Diocese of San Isidro, Buenos Aires.
+He is currently working as Director of Development & Faith at the Dicastery for Promoting Integral Human Development of the Vatican.
+Former theological adviser to CAFOD (UK), he is an Honorary Fellow at Durham University, Roehampton University, and Stellenbosch University.
+Trained as a lawyer and moral theologian in Argentina, he holds a Master’s in Wellbeing and Human Development (University of Bath, 2009-10), a PhD in Theology (Roehampton University, London 2010-2014), and has been a post-doctoral research fellow at Margaret Beaufort Institute, University of Cambridge (2013-2014).
 His area of research is social ethics.
 After studying the connection between international development economics – as informed by Amartya Sen’s capability approach – and Catholic Social Teaching, Fr.
 Augusto has conducted research on environmental ethics in the light of the Catholic tradition.
-He has also been a contributor to mainstream and Catholic media on matters pertaining to Pope Francis and Catholic Social Teaching, and is an active participant in the different associations of theologians worldwide.
+He has also been a contributor to mainstream and Catholic media on matters pertaining to Pope Francis and Catholic Social Teaching and is an active participant in the different associations of theologians worldwide.
 Fr.
-Augusto had previously served as an assistant priest and chaplain in different parishes and institutions in Argentina, many of them located in the poorest neighbourhoods of Greater Buenos Aires.
+Augusto had previously served as an assistant priest and chaplain in different parishes and institutions in Argentina, many of them located in the poorest neighborhoods of Greater Buenos Aires.